frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/aplai.md

 >
 > Interleaving in `suspend` library := Gather constraints in a global "constraint store" -> start search -> during search wake up constraints for testing.
 This is a kind of interleaving.

+Delaying constraints is the first step towards more sophisticated constraint programming.

 suspended arithmetic constraints: `$` for constraints on reals, `#` for integer constraints.

+> Variable declaration := Assigning a domain to the variable.

 In variable declaration with `suspend` `0..9` is an integer interval because the bounds are integers.

-Reified constraints are constraints in which a Boolean variable is introduced such that the value of this variable shows whether the constraint is true or false.
+Reified constraints are constraints in which a Boolean variable is introduced such that the value of this variable shows whether the constraint is true or false, i.e., making the truth value more concrete which is called reification.

 > Reification := turn something abstract into something concrete, e.g., in a reified constraint, the truth value of the constraint is put into a variable, rather than being an abstract truth value used by the backpropagation mechanism.

-> `suspend/3` := First argument: constraint to suspend, second argument: priority (in case there are multiple constraints that should be woken up), third argument: the condition on which the constraint should be waken up, e.g. when some variable is grounded.
+> `suspend/3` := First argument: clause to suspend, second argument: priority (in case there are multiple constraints that should be woken up), third argument: the condition on which the constraint should be waken up, e.g. when some variable is grounded.

 diff_list exercise: